 Interlochen Center for the Arts, one of America’s most prestigious institutions for arts education, public broadcasting, and fine arts presentations, seeks a Director to lead its Creative Writing program, a 12-month position providing leadership for two preeminent arts education programs: Interlochen Arts Camp and Interlochen Arts Academy.
 Position to be filled no later than June 1, 2018.
 The new Director will assume leadership of the Creative Writing program for the 2018 Summer Arts Camp season, which commences the last week of June.

 Interlochen comprises a unique portfolio of assets in the arts that serve as a core foundation for this program, including the nation’s first and foremost summer arts camp; the premier fine arts boarding high school in the country; a year-round arts festival that sponsors more than 600 events, including numerous readings and guest writer appearances; Interlochen Public Radio, a network of seven stations and two 24 hour services serving northwest lower Michigan and the country, and Interlochen College of Creative Arts, which provides creative opportunities, including creative writing, for adult learners and arts professionals.
 Interlochen’s 125,000 alumni comprise some of the most distinguished names in the arts, education, and the professions.

 Creative Writing Program: Established in 1975 with a Ford Foundation grant, the Creative Writing program at Interlochen was the first creative writing program in an American high school.
-It has a mission to help young writers cultivate their talents and broaden their command of the writer’s craft at all levels and prepare them for the increasing variety of writing experiences and opportunities presented by the digital world of the 21st century.
+It has a mission to help young writers cultivate their talents and broaden their command of the writer’s craft at all levels, preparing them for the increasing variety of writing experiences and opportunities presented by the digital world of the 21st century.
 The program provides guidance, support and an extraordinary series of experiences and opportunities for young writers.
-Key to the Academy program is Workshop, which rotates between fiction and poetry, and includes extensive individual tutorial time.
-Additional courses include Elements of Fiction, Elements of Poetry, Introduction to Screenwriting, Advanced Screenwriting, The Writing of Nonfiction, Literary Publications and some elective courses reflecting the special backgrounds and interests of the instructors.
+Key to the Academy program is Workshop, which rotates between fiction, nonfiction, and poetry, and includes extensive individual tutorial time.
+Additional courses include Elements of Fiction, Elements of Poetry, Introduction to Screenwriting, Advanced Screenwriting, The Writing of Nonfiction, Literary Publications and various electives reflecting the special backgrounds and interests of the instructors.
 Recent electives have included Hybrid Genres, Experiments in Poetry: Laws and Wildness and Writing the Fantastic, among others.
 Target enrollment for the Arts Academy is 40-45 students with 3-4 faculty.

 The Creative Writing division benefits from a Visiting Writers series that offers students access to readings, master classes, and Q&A sessions and with nationally renowned writers.
-Recent Visiting Writers have included Carolyn Forché, Antonya Nelson, Tony Kushner, Stephen Dunn, Kwame Dawes, Peter Matthiessen, Terence Hayes, Francine Harris, Stuart Dybek, Tyehimba Jess, Garth Greenwell, Elena Passarello, Alexandra Kleeman and Danez Smith.
-Creative writing students regularly win the highest awards in the Scholastic Art & Writing Awards competition and the YoungArts competition, and earn significant scholarships to outstanding collegiate writing programs.
-20 Creative Writing students have garnered more than any other discipline.
+Recent Visiting Writers have included Carolyn Forché, Antonya Nelson, Tony Kushner, Stephen Dunn, Kwame Dawes, Peter Matthiessen, Terrance Hayes, francine j. harris, Stuart Dybek, Tyehimba Jess, Garth Greenwell, Elena Passarello, Alexandra Kleeman and Danez Smith.
+Creative Writing students regularly win the highest awards in the Scholastic Art & Writing Awards competition and the YoungArts competition, and earn significant scholarships to outstanding collegiate writing programs.
+20 Creative Writing students have been selected as U.S. Presidential Scholars in the Arts.
 The Creative Writing program annually awards a $30,000 prize as part of a juried competition, the result of a $500,000 gift from the Ball Foundation honoring trustee and creative writer Virginia Ball.
-Other renowned writers who graduated from the Academy include Doug Stanton, Karin Gottshall, Paula Sharp, Mohammed Naseeehu Ali, Garth Greenwell, Julie Buntin, Brittany Cavallaro, Kea Wilson, Mary Stewart Atwell and Jennifer Lynch.
+Renowned writers who graduated from the Academy include Doug Stanton, Karin Gottshall, Paula Sharp, Mohammed Naseeehu Ali, Garth Greenwell, Julie Buntin, Brittany Cavallaro, Kea Wilson, Mary Stewart Atwell and Jennifer Lynch.

 Responsibilities: This administrative and faculty position reports to the Dean of the Arts.
 The Director typically teaches 2 classes per semester during the Academic year, as well as teaching at least one class during Camp.
 Courses taught may vary depending on enrollments, experience, and areas of literary interest and expertise.
-The 12-month administrative responsibilities include active and ongoing recruitment of students for both Academy and Camp; regular meetings with the Director of Admissions and the enrollment officer assigned to Creative Writing as well as the Director of Marketing; hiring, orienting and evaluating writing faculty and staff; providing direction for the writing curriculum with particular attention to new and broadening directions and forms for the written and spoken word in today’s society; developing and managing the annual departmental budget; oversight of the student literary publications for the Arts Academy in collaboration with Academy faculty; scheduling and engaging guest writers and readings; networking with others in the recruitment and development of students for both Interlochen Arts Academy and Interlochen Arts Camp.
-The Director will also teach classes to fulfill the role of teacher/leader, depending on enrollments, experience, background and literary interest.
+The 12-month administrative responsibilities include active and ongoing recruitment of students for both Academy and Camp; regular meetings with the Dean for Enrollment Management and the enrollment officer assigned to Creative Writing as well as the Director of Marketing; hiring, orienting and evaluating writing faculty and staff; providing direction for the writing curriculum; developing and managing the annual departmental budget; oversight of the student literary publications for the Arts Academy in collaboration with Academy faculty; scheduling and engaging guest writers and readings; networking with others in the recruitment and development of students for both Interlochen Arts Academy and Interlochen Arts Camp; establishing and nurturing partnerships with a variety of organizations in an effort to engage with both regional and national literary communities.

 Qualifications: Advanced degree (MFA or Ph.D. in Creative Writing preferred).
-Candidates must have proven teaching and administrative experience with significant knowledge of writing and secondary education on the national level as well as a deep interest and commitment to understanding the emerging role of the writer in the 21st century.
+Candidates must have proven teaching and administrative experience with significant knowledge of writing on the national level as well as a deep interest in and commitment to understanding the emerging role of the writer in the 21st century.
 Experience teaching Creative Writing at the secondary level is desirable.
 Professional writing experience and publishing credentials are also required and will be strongly considered.
 Interlochen seeks candidates qualified to teach in multiple genres, including, but not limited to: creative nonfiction, fiction, poetry, screenwriting, playwriting and hybrid genres.
 A strong commitment to collaborative work with other arts disciplines is also very important.

 Interlochen Center for the Arts is the recipient of the National Medal of Arts and the only organization in the world that brings together: a 2,500-student summer camp program; a 500-student fine arts boarding high school; opportunities for hundreds of adults to engage in fulfilling artistic and creative programs; two 24-hour listener-supported public radio stations (classical music and news); mor...e than 600 arts presentations annually by students, faculty and world-renowned guest artists; a global alumni base spanning eight decades, including leaders in arts and all other endeavors.
 For information, visit Interlochen online at www.interlochen.org.